-What happens when there is an active violent incident and your hospital gets 20 or 50 or 100 casualties immediately following?
-Your non-trauma hospitals will receive patients because the trauma centers will be overwhelmed.
+What happens when there is an active violent incident or mass casualty incident and your hospital gets 20 or 50 or 100 casualties immediately following?
+Your non-trauma hospitals will receive patients following an MCI because the trauma centers will be overwhelmed.

 - Pulse Nightclub, ORMC: the first 36 casualties in 36 minutes